PeterDunckel/Resume-Website/README.md

 of page and different sections.
 Contacts simply contains my email.

 Next Steps:
 Edit projects page to allow code to be in readable format.
 Add code to make resizing page functional with css.
+Enable download resume requested.